 - Electrical boxes usually have a stud next to them.

 Keeping these points in mind, try the following ways to find wall studs.
+You want to eliminate or at least reduce the margin for error when attempting to locate wall studs.

 How to Find a Wall Stud